Lipton: Lipton Fusions

+Lipton Teas and Infusions and PepsiCo states, confirms and markets this as "50% less sugar than regular sodas".

 Soup mixes

 Lipton ran an advertisement campaign promoting French onion dip prepared at home using Lipton's French onion soup mix, thus helping to popularize chips and dip.
 Hundreds of new commercially produced varieties of dips were later introduced in the U.S.